 What does it mean to have an intimate connection to the plants, seasons and land where we find ourselves?
 There is an embodied process in harvesting and using foraged materials.
 A rhythm and relationship inherent in the act of making.
 It’s a counterpoint to the pull of our increasingly digitalised and disconnected lifestyles.

 The natural growth twists and variations in thickness mean the bark dries in unpredictable ways and sometimes distorts too much.
 30% of the pieces I make end up being un-viable for this reason.
 This makes the successful ones even more precious and valued.

-An artist friend said she loves how I celebrate the barky-ness of the bark.
 A bark container looks and feels like a hollow tree in your hands.
+I try to celebrate the pure barky-ness of the material.

 Know the ways of the ones who take care of you.
 Introduce yourself.
 Be accountable as the one who comes asking for life.
 Ask permission before taking.
 Abide by the answer.
 Give thanks for what you have been given.
 Give a gift, in reciprocity, for what you have taken.

 Sometimes i use the bark fresh, working with the natural curvature of the bark.